-Tuberculosis is a top infectious disease killer worldwide.
-In 2015, 10.4 million people fell ill with TB and 1.8 million died from the disease.
-As part of the global effort to achieve the SDG 3 target on ending the epidemics of AIDS, TB and Malaria, World Vision staff on five continents are committed to identifying and treating TB in communities where we work.
+Tuberculosis (TB) is one of the world's leading infectious disease killers.
+TB is spread from person to person through coughing and sneezing - one person with active, untreated TB can spread the disease to as many as 15 other people in a year.
+There are 10 million new cases every year, including 1.1 million children, and a total of 1.5 million people died from TB in 2020 .
+As part of the global effort to achieve the SDG 3 target on ending the epidemics of AIDS, TB and malaria, World Vision staff are committed to identifying and treating TB in communities where we work.

 The challenge is, of course, far too large for any one organisation.
-This is why we carry out our work in close partnership with, among others, governments, funding agencies, other non-governmental organisations, the World Health Organisation and local communities.
+This is why we carry out our work in close partnership with governments, funding agencies, other non-governmental organisations, the World Health Organization and local communities.

 By far our biggest funding partner has been The Global Fund to Fight AIDS, Tuberculosis and Malaria.
-World Vision has implemented 33 TB grants from the Global Fund, with a total value of US$160.6 million.
-We have been primary recipients for TB grants in Somalia, Thailand, India, Papua New Guinea and Guatemala, and secondary recipient in the Philippines, Indonesia, Mongolia, Myanmar, Somalia, Senegal, Thailand, and Bosnia and Herzegovina.
+World Vision has implemented 47 TB grants from the Global Fund, with a total value of US$265.8 million.
+In addition, World Vision has implemented 9 joint HIV/TB grants from the Global Fund, with a total value of US$177.1 million.
+We have been primary recipients for TB grants in Guatemala, India, Nicaragua, Papua New Guinea, Somalia and Thailand, consistently meeting or exceeding expected performance-based funding results in TB projects.
+Secondary recipient countries include , and Bosnia and Herzegovina, Kenya, India, Indonesia, Mongolia, Myanmar, Philippines, Papua New Guinea, Senegal and Thailand.

-Projects have focused on community systems strengthening using an advocacy and social mobilisation approach to increase case-finding, diagnosis, and enrolment in the WHO-recommended tuberculosis control strategy DOTS (Directly Observed Treatment Shortcourse).
-World Vision has also been promoting counselling training for social workers, psychologists, doctors, technicians and community health workers who address TB.
+Projects focus on community systems strengthening using an advocacy and social mobilisation approach to increase case-finding, diagnosis, and enrolment in the WHO-recommended tuberculosis control strategy DOTS (Directly Observed Treatment, Short-course).
+World Vision also promotes counselling training for social workers, psychologists, doctors, technicians and community health workers who address TB.

 A global challenge